TechnologyBrewery/mash/README.md

 # Error Handling #
 All exceptions encountered at runtime will be caught and wrapped in a runtime exception called MediationExeption.

-If you have logging enabled at the debug level for com.cpointeinc.mediation, you'll also get some potentially useful debugging info this component is bootstrapped:
+If you have logging enabled at the debug level for org.bitbucket.cpointe.mash, you'll also get some potentially useful debugging info this component is bootstrapped:
 ```
 #!bash
 26 Sep 2017 22:06:07 DEBUG MediationManager - Loading mediation configuration from ./target/mediation-definitions...
-26 Sep 2017 22:06:07  WARN MediationManager - The specified class com.cpointeinc.mediation.DoesNotExistMediator was not found in the classpath!
+26 Sep 2017 22:06:07  WARN MediationManager - The specified class org.bitbucket.cpointe.mash.DoesNotExistMediator was not found in the classpath!
 26 Sep 2017 22:06:07 DEBUG MediationManager - Loaded mediation 5 configurations in 35ms
 ```